Dr. Souradyuti Paul

 Electrical Engineering and Computer Science (EECS) Department

 I am an associate professor in the department EECS of IIT Bhilai.
 Earlier, I used to work as an assistant professor of CSE at IIT Gandhinagar (Jul.
 2014 - Oct.
 17).
 I obtained BE, MTech and PhD degrees, respectively, from Jadavpur University (1994 - 98), Indian Statistical Institute (1999 - 01) and KU Leuven (2001 - 06).
-I spent a long span of time (about 14 years) working as a doctoral, postdoctoral and a guest researcher at various well-known data security research groups in Europe, USA, and Canada, namely, COSIC, KU Leuven (2001 - 08), CSD, NIST, USA (2008 - 12) and CrySP, University of Waterloo (2012 - 14).
-In addition to carrying out academic research in computer security, I was, in the past, directly involved with (and a major technical contributor to) two international security projects of significant importance: ECRYPT-eSTREAM (organized by the European Union, 2005-2008) for standardizing stream ciphers, and SHA-3 (organized by NIST, 2007-2012) for standardizing a hash function for the US Government.
-Currently, I lead multiple Indian initiatives (organized by the Bureau of Indian Standards) for standardizing Blockchain-based applications under various ISO projects.
+I spent a long span of time (about 14 years) working as a doctoral, postdoctoral and a guest researcher at various data security research groups in Europe, USA, and Canada, namely, COSIC, KU Leuven (2001 - 08), CSD, NIST, USA (2008 - 12) and CrySP, Univ. of Waterloo (2012 - 14).
+In addition to carrying out academic research in computer security, I was, in the past, directly involved with (and a major technical contributor to) two cryptographic standardization projects of global impact: ECRYPT-eSTREAM (organized by the European Union, 2005-2008) and SHA-3 (organized by NIST, Govt. of USA, 2007-2012).
+Currently, I lead multiple Indian initiatives (undertaken by the Bureau of Indian Standards) in standardizing Blockchain-based applications under various ISO projects.

 My keynote talk at BIT, Durg, "Blockchains: Truth vs. Hype"